[Feature] EU banks in Russia: next in line for asset-grab?

 "The freeze on bank deposits by the Russian central bank last February [limiting withdrawals to €10,000] also lets these banks use the Russian population's money in their accounts," he added.

-Bigger profits meant annual bonuses of up to 30 percent for the middle- and top-ranked European bank executives still working in Moscow, Russia's Barkhota said.
+Bigger profits meant annual bonuses of up to 30 percent of wages for the middle- and top-ranked European bank executives still working in Moscow, Russia's Barkhota said.

-And even those whose 2022 Russian profits were down likely had an eye on long-term gains.
+And even those banks whose 2022 Russian profits were down likely had an eye on long-term gains.

 "The situation is quite tough now, but no one believes that the conflict will last more than a further two years, and when the environment is normalised, we'll see a return of foreign investors," Barkhota said.